 Privacy Notice for California Residents

-Fredrikson & Byron, P.A.
-(Fredrikson) understands the importance of your privacy and we take our responsibility to protect it seriously.
-This Privacy Notice for California Residents (Notice) supplements the information contained in Fredrikson & Byron’s Privacy Policy and applies solely to “consumers” as defined by the California Consumer Privacy Act of 2018, as amended (CCPA).
-This Notice explains our collection, processing, and disclosure of personal information relating to California consumers.
-Any terms defined in the CCPA have the same meaning when used in this Notice.
+Fredrikson & Byron, P.A. (“Fredrikson,” “we,” or “us”) understands the importance of your privacy and we take our responsibility to protect it seriously.
+This Privacy Notice for California Residents (“Notice”) supplements the information contained in Fredrikson & Byron’s Privacy Policy posted on our website (fredlaw.com) and applies solely to “consumers” as defined by the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act (collectively, the “CCPA”).
+Any terms defined by the CCPA and its implementing regulations have the same meaning when used in this Notice.

 This Notice does not apply to personal information collected from California-based job applicants, which is subject to the California Job Applicant Privacy Notice.